SAP-samples/partner-reference-application/Tutorials/35a-ByD-Integration.md

     connector.isConnectedIndicator = true;
     ```

-    > Note: This change is required as the *isConnectedIndicator* value is dependent on the setup of destinations.
+    > Note: This change is required as the *isConnectedIndicator* value is dependent on the setup of the destinations.
 Destinations only work on a deployed application and cannot be tested locally.

 2. Open a terminal and start the app with the development profile using the run command `cds watch --profile development`.